Droplet rebounds off a fluid bath at low Weber numbers

 We further compare predictions from the full KM model and 1-point KM model derived by \citet{AlventosaEtAl2023} with new experiments.
-In our experiments we generated submillimeter-sized droplets and tracked their motion as they impact a bath of the same liquid.
+In our experiments, we generated submillimetre-sized droplets and tracked their motion as they impact a bath of the same liquid.
 The drop trajectory and shape were determined from high-speed recordings, and we measured the contact time $t_c$ and coefficient of restitution $\alpha$ for $\Wed$ down to $10^{-2}$.
 Below this threshold, droplets either coalesced with the bath or transiently floated, depending on $\Bo$.
 Here, we define either outcome as a non-bounce event, where a coalescing drop merges with the bath during impact or its initial rebound, while a transiently floating drop persists longer on the surface: it never rises during the first rebound and only coalesces during a later oscillation on the bath.
-A detailed description of the experimental protocol is provided in Appendix~\ref{app:experiment}.

 Figure~\ref{fig:FullComparisions} shows the coefficient of restitution $\alpha$, dimensionless contact time $t_{c} / T_{d}$, and dimensionless maximum penetration depth $\delta / R_{d}$ versus $\Wed$ for a range of $\Bo$ values, indicated by color on a logarithmic scale.
 Experiments are denoted by circles while predictions from the 1-point KM and full KM model are shown as dashed and solid lines, respectively.
 As most experiments involve low-$\Wed$ impacts, the maximum vertical deformation is obscured in experiments and only model predictions are compared.
 Error bars are associated with experimental uncertainties, as discussed in Appendix~\ref{app:experiment}.